Skip to Content

 Winter Crafts For Kids

 Polar Bear Name Craft – Have your little cubs make a glacier out of their names to sit on.
-This fun and creative craft is a fun way for kids to practice letter recognition and spelling their names.
+This fun and easy craft is a fun way for kids to practice letter recognition and spelling their names.
 They’ll get artistic and complete their wintery scene!

 Popsicle Stick Arctic Fox – Popsicle sticks aren’t just for popsicles!
 We love to use them to craft with, too.
 Grab the paint and our template for some fun winter crafting making this sleek and beautiful arctic animal.